zak-45/WLEDAudioSync-Chataigne-Module/README.md

 ```
 Just unzip it and execute WLEDAudioSync.cmd.
-This will do all necessaries steps to have a running Chataigne with Beat detection.
+This will do all necessary steps to have a running Chataigne with Beat detection.
+No installation, only required folder creation.
 --- Check "%USERPROFILE%\Documents\Chataigne" folder
 ```
 ---